cunarist/rinf/documentation/docs/error-handling.md

 }
 ```

-This is how to use a top-level async function to report the propagated error.
+This is how to use a top-level function to report the propagated error.
 You will almost always use the `.report()` method because Rust automatically warns you about unused `Result`s.

 ## 🧾 Logging